-So... your G5 Quad LCS needs service.
-Unfortunately, you can no longer simply take the machine to the nearest Apple store and have them do it for you.
+So... it is time to take action; your G5 Quad LCS needs service.
+Unfortunately, you can no longer take the machine to the nearest Apple store and have them do that service.
 G5 Quads are now well outside of their service period; you have to do the work yourself.